-10) The final deadline for receipt of entries for this competition is 12 noon on Monday 16th September 2019.
+10) The Late and final deadline is Friday 17th September 2021.
 Film submissions will not be accepted for competition after this date.

 12) All shortlisted filmmakers will be invited to attend the screening and awards ceremony during Southampton Film Week.
 City Eye and SFW regret that it is not possible to fund entrants to attend this event (eg travel, accommodation etc).

 13) Shortlisted films will be judged by an independent panel and winners will be announced at the Screening and Awards Ceremony during SFW21.
 The decision of the judges is final.
 All shortlisted films will be eligible for the Michael Fuller Award for Best Film and the Audience Award.
 Filmmakers from Hampshire, Dorset, Wiltshire, Berkshire, Surrey, West Sussex and Isle of Wight will also be in contention for the Regional Filmmaker Award.

 14) City Eye and SFW are not able to provide individual feedback in relation to any submission either before entry or following short-listing or judging.

 15) If your film is shortlisted you will be requested to provide a high quality screening copy of the original film as a data file via online transfer and as .mov, .avi, .mpeg or .mp4 format in either standard definition or as HDV1080i/p.
 If City Eye/SFW does not receive your film within the timescale supplied, your film will no longer be eligible to be judged.
 It is recommended that filmmakers allow sufficient time for films to arrive and that a guaranteed delivery service is used.

 16) Southampton Film Week and City Eye will ensure that all personal information provided within the submission form will never be used for anything other than direct contact from the competition, SFW or City Eye and will not be shared with any other organisation or festival without your permission.